enesse/sanity-co-writer/README.md

 # Sanity Co-Writer

+## What it is?

+Sanity Co-Writer is a ChatGPT-powered editorial assistant that is contextually aware of the document you are working on, ensuring it provides precise and relevant assistance.
+In this example, you will assume the role of a web editor for a food blog, and the assistant will cater its help accordingly.

 ## Getting started

+This example have been built on the blog boilerplate template

 1. Clone repository
 2. Run `npm install`
 3. Create a `.env.development` on root and add the required variables using the `.env.template` as a template
 4. Insepect the `literalConstants.ts` and especially the const `ChatGPT_RoleInstructions` which sets the "persona" of the chat responder.
 For this example it assumes the role of a web editor assitant of a food blog
 5. Run `Sanity dev`
+6. Create and publish a (food related) blog post
+7. Open `Co-writer` tab
+8. Get creative!

 ## Remaining tasks